-With the release of the Apple M1 chip in late 2020, new Apple products have been rolling out with the new in-house silicon, including the new iMac, MacBook Air, 13-inch MacBook Pro, and the new Mac Mini.
-The new ARM-based SoC has been a huge success for Apple, so we are all waiting to hear about the next generation of Apple Silicon, the Apple M1X chip.
+The Apple M1 chip was released back in late 2020, and has since gone on to feature in the new iMac, MacBook Air, 13-inch MacBook Pro, and the new Mac Mini.
+With the ARM-based SoC proving to be a great success for Apple, we're expecting to hear about the next generation of silicon – the Apple M1X chip.

 - macOS 11 Big Sur: release date, name and features